detricksnyder/TeachingLectures/PHAR801/Lecture5/lecture-notes.md

 ### Mechanisms of Insulin Resistance

+There have been three primary mechanisms suggested in recent years by which insulin receptor substrate serine phosphorylation is stimulated.
+These involve the activation of  mTORC1/S6K, PKC and JNK protein kinase cascades.
+None of these has been conclusively proven to be the physiologically relevant primary pathway, and intensive research is still being done in this area.
+These cascades are also overlapping at times, so it is possible that insulin resistance associated IRS serine phosphorylation is multi-factoral.

 #### Nutrient overload induced insulin resistance

+The nutrient sensing kinase mTORC1 is regulated by a variety of nutritional cues including energy status (via AMPK), insulin signaling (via Akt/TSC), amino acid levels and inflammatory cues.
+When activated by high nutrient levels, mTORC1 activates another protein kinase named S6K.
+Associated with the activation of S6K by mTORC1 is enhanced serine phosphorylation of IRS1 and therefore reduced insulin signaling.
+S6K has been shown to phosphorylate IRS1 *in vivo* and the knockout of this kinase results in animals which are lean and insulin sensitive [@Um2004a].

 #### Lipid mediated insulin resistance

+Intracellular triglyceride levels have also been shown to be associated with insulin resistant tissues in some but not all cases.
+One of the pathways by which these intracellular lipids has been proposed to result in insulin resistance is via the activation of PKC theta and serine phosphorylation of IRS [@Samuel2012b].
+PKC is activated by diacylglycerol (triaclyglycerol with one fatty acid removed), so it has been proposed that increased lipids (mainly diacylglycerol) activate PKC inducing insulin resistance.
+This has been supported by data showing that knockout mice without PKC theta have reduced lipid-induced insulin resistance [@Kim2004a].

 #### Inflammation associated insulin resistance

+The third proposed mechanism by which insulin resistance is established in response to nutrient excess is linked to the finding that obesity is also a state of chronic low grade inflammation [@Lumeng2011].
+Compelling evidence now exists that in obese states, adipose muscle and liver tissues become infiltrated with inflammatory cells including macrophages.
+These cells secrete pro-inflammatory cytokines such as IL6 and TNFa which in turn are able to signal to the adjacent cells.
+These cytokines activate pathways including JNK and IKK signaling cascades and these kinases have been proposed to enhance serine phosphorylation of IRS1 [@Gregor2010].

 ### How Does Insulin Resistance Lead to Hyperglycemia and Diabetes?